 Budget card holders should keep in mind that this card charges a moderately low annual fee, as well as foreign transaction fees.

 Applying for the Virgin Australia Flyer credit card takes only 10 minutes through a secure online application.
 You must be at least 18 years old to apply, as well as be a permanent Australian resident and have a good credit rating.
 You’ll also need a minimum annual income of $35,000 or higher.
 When applying, you’ll need to provide your income and living expense details, as well as the credit limit or outstanding balance of any current credit cards you have.

 About Virgin Money

 Virgin Money Australia is known for providing simple financial products for Australian consumers.
-Virgin Money’s current offering includes credit cards, savings accounts, home loans, life insurance, income protection, car insurance, home and contents insurance, travel insurance and superannuation.
+Virgin Money’s current offering includes credit cards, home loans, life insurance, income protection, car insurance, home and contents insurance, travel insurance and superannuation.
 Although Virgin Money Australia carries the famous Virgin brand, it was sold to Bank of Queensland in 2013.
 Virgin partners include Velocity Frequent Flyer, Citibank, Auto & General Insurance Company, Allianz Worldwide Partners, TAL Life and Mercer.